adaltas/node-csv/src/index.coffee.md

         if @options.relax_column_count
           @skipped_line_count++
         else if @options.columns?
-          throw Error "Number of columns on line #{@lines} does not match header" else
+          return Error "Number of columns on line #{@lines} does not match header" else
-          throw Error "Number of columns is inconsistent on line #{@lines}" else
+          return Error "Number of columns is inconsistent on line #{@lines}" else
         @count++
       if @options.columns?